The Meaning of Grassroots

 August 20, 2005

-charge of the new national monument — 250,000 acres of native grasses and Native American sacred sites, embraced
+new national monument — 250,000 acres of native grasses and Native American sacred sites, embraced by low mountains,

-But in Braun's short tenure as monument manager, the plain had become a battleground between conservationists and
+Braun's short tenure as monument manager, the plain had become a battleground between conservationists and the Bush

-morass of environmental politics and office feuding that Braun was convinced threatened both her future and the
+environmental politics and office feuding that Braun was convinced threatened both her future and the landscape she loved.

-ranchers, and conservation policies adopted nearly a decade ago to protect the austere swath of prairie she shared
+and conservation policies adopted nearly a decade ago to protect the austere swath of prairie she shared with pronghorn

 "Marlene was never troubled, as far as I knew," recalled Sutton Edlich, a friend from graduate school who said he was